~My blog recently celebrated her first birthday

 Most of the last six months have been spent dealing with floods, local authorities, insurance claims and finally now, lecherous builders and shady prospective leasing agents.

-We are on the home straight though, and soon I will be in a position to rent out my flat to finance my travels, and the next six months should be more eventful.
+However we are on the home straight now, and soon I will be in a position to rent out my flat to finance my travels, and the next six months should be more eventful.

 The blog continues to get more hits, even though I haven’t been posting and I took a month-long hiatus from social media.